 AVV.
 PROF. RICCARDO VILLATA

-Alongside his regular judicial practice, Professor Villata also acts as the President or Member of the Board of Arbitrators in public litigations and as counsel and proponent in proceedings before Independent Authorities.
-He was chairman of the “Centro di studi sulla giudizia” (“Centre for Legal Studies”) at the Law Faculty of the University of Milan, and is currently a member of the Council of the “Scuola forense” (“Forensic School”), established by the Law Faculty of the University of Milan, at Milan Bicocca and the University of Insubria.
-In 2011 he received the Sorrentino prize as a “distinguished scholar in administrative law”.
+Alongside his regular judicial practice, Professor Villata is also President or Member of Arbitration Panels in public-law litigations and counsel and proponent in proceedings before Independent Authorities.
+Former scientific director of the “Centro di studi sulla giustizia” (“Centre for Legal Studies”) at the Law School of the University of Milan.
+In 2011 he received the Sorrentino Prize as a “distinguished scholar in Administrative Law”.